DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/go.md

 #### Use the continuous profiler

 Your Orchestrion-built application includes [continuous profiler][12] instrumentation.
-To enable the profiler, set the environment variable `DD_PROFILING_ENABLED=true` at run time.
+To enable the profiler, set the environment variable `DD_PROFILING_ENABLED=true` at runtime.

 ### Supported frameworks